arko-14/tunemymood/README.md

 This project is divided into two versions:

 - **Version 1 (V1)**:
-    - A website where users can rate songs based on 5 mood parameters (e.g., happy, calm, energetic, etc.).
+    - A website where users can rate songs based on 7 mood parameters (e.g.,soulful,chill,dramatic,love,sad,exotic,dark).
     - Collects user ratings to analyze how songs resonate with different moods.
-    - Displays aggregated user ratings to provide insights into how others feel about a song.
 - **Version 2 (V2)**:
     - Integrates a machine learning model to predict songs that match the user’s mood in real-time.
     - Provides personalized song recommendations and an enhanced user experience.